-I loved the idea of visiting a proper old American town.
-Having been lucky enough to visit their cities with skyscrapers for trees, the chance to see a quaint, historic American town was a first for me.
+I loved the idea of visiting a proper old American town so a day in Georgetown was a wish come true!
+I’d been lucky enough to visit central Washington DC with it’s skyscrapers for trees.

-Georgetown is only a half hour walk from the city centre (‘tho we walk at quite a pace – having four dogs you see).
+It’s only a half hour walk from the city centre (although we walk at quite a pace.
+We have four dogs you see!).

 We arrived like eager beavers before anything was open, so we took advantage of the peaceful streets and strolled around taking it all in.

 This is M street, Georgetown’s main avenue, and is recognised as one of the best shopping streets in the country.
 Just not at this hour.

 18th and 19th century architecture sit together uniquely to other parts of Washington DC.

 Just off M street pretty pastel coloured houses catch the sun.

 Georgetown is renowned for federalist architecture, historic brick and frame row houses.